Neocortex

-The neocortex, also called the neopallium, isocortex, or the six-layered cortex, is a set of layers of the mammalian cerebral cortex involved in higher-order brain functions such as sensory perception, cognition, generation of motor commands, spatial reasoning and language.
+The neocortex, also called the neopallium, isocortex or six-layered cortex, is a set of layers of the mammalian cerebral cortex involved in higher-order brain functions such as sensory perception, cognition, generation of motor commands, spatial reasoning, and language.
 The neocortex is further subdivided into the true isocortex and the proisocortex.

-In the human brain, the neocortex is the largest part of the cerebral cortex (the outer layer of the cerebrum).
-The neocortex makes up the largest part of the cerebral cortex, with the allocortex making up the rest.
+In the human brain, the cerebral cortex consists of the larger neocortex and the smaller allocortex, respectively taking up 90% and 10%.
 The neocortex is made up of six layers, labelled from the outermost inwards, I to VI.

 Etymology

 The term is from cortex, Latin, "bark" or "rind", combined with neo-, Greek, "new".
 Neopallium is a similar hybrid, from Latin pallium, "cloak".
 Isocortex and allocortex are hybrids with Greek isos, "same", and allos, "other".

 Anatomy

 The neocortex is the most developed in its organisation and number of layers, of the cerebral tissues.
 The neocortex consists of the grey matter, or neuronal cell bodies and unmyelinated fibers, surrounding the deeper white matter (myelinated axons) in the cerebrum.
 This is a very thin layer though, about 2–4 mm thick.
 There are two types of cortex in the neocortex, the proisocortex and the true isocortex.
 The pro-isocortex is a transitional area between the true isocortex and the periallocortex (part of the allocortex).
 It is found in the cingulate cortex (part of the limbic system), in Brodmann's areas 24, 25, 30 and 32, the insula and the parahippocampal gyrus.

 Of all the mammals studied to date (including humans), a species of oceanic dolphin known as the long-finned pilot whale has been found to have the most neocortical neurons.